andormade/8f4e/README.md

 - All constants are inlined build-time, they occupy space in the program memory.
 - It's Turing complete, but good luck implementing anything like trigonometric functions.

+## Runtimes

+There are currently two browser-based runtimes, both integrated into the development editor.
+These runtimes are designed to handle specific types of real-time data processing, such as MIDI events and audio signals.

+- **WebWorkerMIDIRuntime:** This runtime is for handling MIDI (Musical Instrument Digital Interface) events like note on/off and control change messages.
+The sample rate is limited to a maximum of 50Hz due to timing precision constraints in web browsers.
+It requires explicit permission from the user to access MIDI resources within the browser.
+Please note that this runtime is not supported in Safari and iOS mobile browsers due to Apple’s decision not to implement the Web MIDI API.

+- **AudioWorkletRuntime:**  This runtime is for handling audio signal processing, ideal for creating synthesizers, audio effects, or real-time audio analysis tools.
+It supports two standard sample rates: 22050Hz and 44100Hz.
+Please note that due to browser security policies, access to Audio I/O requires an explicit user action (such as a click or tap) to begin audio playback or processing.

 ## Future plans:
 - To write a runtime for microcontrollers.
 - Unify the two browser runtimes for MIDI and Audio I/O.